Karamchand

 Karamchand is an Indian detective TV series telecast in June 1985.
-It was broadcast on India's national television channel DD1, and was one of India's first detective series.
-The title character was played by noted actor Pankaj Kapur.
-The role of his assistant Kitty was played by Sushmita Mukherjee.
-Famous music director duo Anand–Milind composed the theme music and title track for the series.
+It was broadcast on India's national television channel DD1 and was one of India's first detective series.
+The title character was played by Pankaj Kapur while the role of his assistant Kitty was played by Sushmita Mukherjee.
+Music director duo Anand–Milind composed the theme music and title track for the series.

 Plot

-Karamchand is a detective who helps the local police solve murders in his inimitable style, always munching on carrots and often playing chess with the Police inspector A. Khan.
+The series revolves around Karamchand, a detective who helps the local police solve murders in his inimitable style.
+He's always seen munching on carrots and often playing chess with Inspector Khan.
 He has a funny assistant, Kitty.
-And whenever she asks a silly question, or almost reveals the secret, Karamchand says, "Shut up, Kitty".
+And whenever she asks a silly question, or almost reveals the secret, Karamchand says, "Shut up, Kitty."